 - 1 pinch Kosher salt

-Using a bread knife slice your baguette about two inches thick.
+- Using a bread knife, slice your day-old baguette about 2 inches thick in diameter.

-Using a large bottom heavy saute pan add butter and bring heat to medium high.
+- Using a large bottom heavy saute pan add whole salted butter and bring heat to medium.

-Add your baguette and let it cook for five minutes on each side.
+- Add your baguette slices with 1 inch. separation between each and let it cook for five minutes on each side.
+Or until golden brown.